Do you prefer an obedient working dog that has minimal coat shedding? Goldendoodles were bred to fit exactly those

 Breeder Reputation – Just like any other brand, you are essentially paying for the quality and experience of the breeder you plan to get your puppy from.

 While getting a puppy from a new breeder is not necessarily a bad idea, buying from a reputable one can guarantee that your Goldendoodle is given the best care and maintenance it can get.

 Generation Type – Mixed breeds are a bit trickier to understand than pure breeds.
 The percentage of each purebred parent must be known in order to know which qualities may have been passed on to the Goldendoodle.

 Groodles are divided into three generation types:

 - F1 generation Groodles are bred from a purebred Golden Retriever and a purebred Poodle.
 They have a 50% chance of becoming either non-shedding or moderately shedding.

 - F1B generation Groodles are bred from an F1 Goldendoodle and a Poodle of any size, making them 75% Poodle and 25% Golden Retriever.
 Because the former is more dominant, F1B Groodles have a non-shedding coat which is more friendly to allergy sufferers.

 - F2 generation Groodles can either come from a mix of two F1 Goldendoodles or an F1 and F1B Goldendoodles.
 These are relatively cheaper than the two previous ones despite the fact that very few breeders make them.

-In one kennel, a Goldendoodle price starts at $1,400 and it already includes a registration certificate from the Continental Kennel Club, initial veterinary care (vaccination shots and deworming treatment), health warranty, bill of sale, a small package of food the pup is used to eating, and a blanket with the mother’s scent in it.
+At My Red Goldendoodles in Idaho, a Goldendoodle price starts at $1,400 and it already includes a registration certificate from the Continental Kennel Club, initial veterinary care (vaccination shots and deworming treatment), health warranty, bill of sale, a small package of food the pup is used to eating, and a blanket with the mother’s scent on it.

 Other One-time Expenses